amkilar/fetch_taxonomy/README.md

 # Taxonomy Retrieval Pipeline

 This Snakemake pipeline automates the process of fetching Taxonomic IDs (TaxIDs) and detailed taxonomy information for a set of genome assemblies from NCBI Datasets.
 The final output is a comprehensive TSV file containing taxonomy information for each assembly.
+Additionally, it organizes genome files into a **taxonomy-guided hierarchy** using symbolic links, ensuring efficient storage without duplication.

 ---